hbgit/hbgit.github.io/_posts/2020-07-08-crucible-install.md

 root@a3cbc72a4874:/#
 ```

 - Install Crucible and fetching the dependencies.
-In this step we'll install tools, such as ghc (Haskell compiler) v8.6.5, Boost library (libboost-all-dev), Number Theory Library (libntl-dev) development files, and GNU Linear Programming Kit.
+In this step, we'll install tools, such as ghc (Haskell compiler) v8.6.5, Boost library (libboost-all-dev), Number Theory Library (libntl-dev) development files, and GNU Linear Programming Kit.
 Let's go to the commands:

 ```console
 root@a3cbc72a4874:/# apt update